Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Introduction

-In what follows, we investigate how turbulence statistics are modified by the presence of separate stratification mechanisms through DNS at constant bulk Reynolds number, which is also significant because in prior works on stratified flows, bulk Reynolds number was allowed to increase under the action of a constant pressure gradient.
-Here, we keep the bulk Reynolds number constant through a constant mass flow rate forcing approach.
-We perform a linear stability analysis to elucidate the role of dimensionless numbers as well.

-Additionally, we study how MOST, which is generally accepted to hold for weakly stable flows \citep{nieuwstadt1984, grachev2015}, performs when different stratification mechanisms are at play.
-We also consider an extension to MOST proposed in \citet{zilitinkevich2000} and assess it based on our DNS results.
+In what follows, we investigate how turbulence statistics are modified by the presence of separate stratification mechanisms through DNS at constant bulk Reynolds number via constant mass flow rate forcing.
+We will study how MOST, which is generally accepted to hold for weakly stable flows \citep{nieuwstadt1984, grachev2015}, performs when different stratification mechanisms are at play.
+We also consider an extension to MOST as proposed in \citet{zilitinkevich2000}, which we refer to it as the extended similarity theory, and assess it based on our DNS results.